jondowson/zkp-data-quality/README.md

 1. **Clone the project repo:**

    For both native and docker usage, clone this project and enter the folder.
-   In addition retrieve the powers of tau files used in the zksnark setup ceremony.
+   In addition retrieve the powers-of-tau files used in the zksnark setup ceremony.

    ```bash
    git clone https://github.com/jondowson/zkp.git